What it means to be spiritual

 So where do the clouds come from?
 To go one last step with this metaphor, energy and consciousness make up everything in our being.
 This is sort of like clouds being made up of water and air.
 So when we find ourselves lost in unpleasant experiences, these are always due to our own stuck or distorted energy and wrong thinking.
 We have gotten lost in our own dark clouds.

 And this essentially is what it means to be spiritual: We use our ego to discover what inside of us is blocking our light.
 We do this by mindfully observing our reactions to people and situations.
 Then we set about doing the necessary work of clearing away our inner obstacles.
-So it’s our ego that must wake up and set our spirit free by figuring out what’s really going on.
+So it’s our ego that must first wake up and set our spirit free by figuring out what’s really going on.
 Then our inner being can wake up and shine more brightly into the world.